Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Ablation Study

 As mentioned, the spatial control stabilizes the loss of details caused by the CFG mechanism.
-While contributing to the target-domain appearance of the output (see \Cref{fig:ablation_cond}), it somewhat reduces the structural preservation, as quantitatively evaluated in \Cref{tab:ablation_cond}.
+While contributing to the target-domain appearance of the output (see Figure 3 in the main text), it somewhat reduces the structural preservation, as quantitatively evaluated in \Cref{tab:ablation_cond}.